Germán Kessler

-Germán Kessler (born 1 July 1994) is a Uruguayan rugby union player who currently plays for Provence Rugby in France's Pro D2.
+Germán Kessler (born 1 July 1994) is a Uruguayan rugby union player who currently plays for Rouen in France's Nationale.

 International career

 In 2014, he was called by the Uruguayan U20 national team to compete at the 2014 IRB Junior World Rugby Trophy, having outstanding performances and helping the team finish 4th.

 In 2015 he was named in Uruguay's squad for the 2015 Rugby World Cup.